afsc-gap-products/gap_public_data/README.md

 odbcGetInfo(channel) # Execute the connection
 ```

-…Or have the script prompt the user for the connection info.
+Or have the script prompt the user for the connection info.
 Here,
 pop-ups will appear on the screen asking for the username and password.

 ``` r